coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 - users can edit their account information as long as it isn't taken

 ### 9/4/2021
-- Database is now fully relational (teams and casters of scrim reference the user).
+- Database is now fully relational (teams and casters of scrim reference the user, etc).
 - Added JWT & bcrypt ontop of google authentication with firebase.

 ### 9/5/2021